 Should you be visiting St. Petersburg mainly to see the collection of the Hermitage, I advise you to go in winter!
 The whole winter palace is well heated and there are not even half as many tourists there as in summer.
 Believe me!
 You don’t want to wait a quarter of an hour to see one of the two Da Vincis with elbows pushing into your ribs from both sides.

-Summer or winter – either way I recommend you to check the opening times online or together with the concierge at your hotel and be there as early as possible.
+Summer or winter – either way, I recommend you check the opening times online or together with the concierge at your hotel and be there as early as possible.
 You will need all the time you can get inside and the queue will be less long early in the morning.

 The ticket shop offers a two day-ticket at a discount and you should probably be getting those.
 It will afford you more time to really breathe in the collection and not force you to rush through rooms thinking: “Ah – another 10 Rembrandts, but I already saw those 20 Rubens the room before, so let’s skip that!”
 (And this is no exaggerations – you will remember these words, believe me!).
 Now you don’t necessarily have to spend two full days at the Hermitage (even if you could).
 Rather you should take in as much as your brain can process without overcharging and leave the rest for the next day.
 You can go shopping the rest of the day or simply enjoy the street life of this great city.